-- c) Post-op care must be done and documented daily for at least five days. - d) If sutures or clips are in place, monitoring and documentation must continue until they are removed. - e) Parameters to monitor: - (1) Incision: Redness, inflammation, discharge, suture dehiscence. - (2) Behavioral abnormalities such as pain, anorexia, listlessness, lethargy, dehydration, ruffled coating, lack of movement, hunched back, weight loss and excessive attention to the wound site.
-If evidence of wound infection or illness is noted, contact LARC veterinary services x6692; LARC@utsa.edu. - (3) Post op scoring sheets can be used but they need to be described in the protocol. - f) Remove external sutures, staples, and wound clips 10-14 days after surgery. - g) Non-pharmacologic pain control should be considered as an element of the post-procedural care.
-Examples of non-pharmacologic methods of pain control are: - (1) Energy-dense highly palatable nutritional supplementation (e.g., gel cups and Bacon Softies).
+- d.
+Post-op care must be done and documented daily for at least five days. - e.
+If sutures or clips are in place, monitoring and documentation must continue until they are removed. - f.
+Parameters to monitor: - 1.
+Incision: Redness, inflammation, discharge, suture dehiscence. - 2.
+Behavioral abnormalities such as pain, anorexia, listlessness, lethargy, dehydration, ruffled coating, lack of movement, hunched back, weight loss and excessive attention to the wound site.
+If evidence of wound infection or illness is noted, contact LARC veterinary services x6692; LARC@utsa.edu.

-- (2) Fluids.

-- (3) Minimize light intensity.

-- (4) Provide a quiet environment.

-- (5) Additional nesting material and huts.

-- (6) Thermal support.

-- (7) Social housing is the default post-op housing.
-It decreases morbidity and mortality.

-- (8) Refer to: LARC Guidelines for Evaluating and Treating Surgical Pain in

-Mice & Rats.
+- Post op scoring sheets can be used but they need to be described in the protocol. - g.
+Remove external sutures, staples, and wound clips 10-14 days after surgery. - Non-pharmacologic pain control should be considered as an element of the post-procedural care.
+Examples of nonpharmacologic methods of pain control are: - Energy-dense highly palatable nutritional supplementation (e.g., gel cups and Bacon Softies). - 2.
+Fluids. - 3.
+Minimize light intensity. - 4.
+Provide a quiet environment. - 5.
+Additional nesting material and huts. - 6.
+Thermal support. - Social housing is the default post-op housing.
+It decreases morbidity and mortality. - 8.
+Refer to: LARC Guidelines for Evaluating and Treating Surgical Pain in Mice & Rats.

-4) Surgical Records
+8) Surgical Records

-- a) There are two records to be completed post-operatively: - (1) PI records: Pre- and intra-operative records are maintained by the PI and should contain IACUC-approved protocol number, animal ID, procedure performed, anesthetics/medications/analgesics (including dose and route), complications, data collected, date of surgery, etc. Records should be available for review by AAALAC International and the IACUC. - (2) LARC Green surgery card (post-operative record): For each survival surgery cage, the LARC CDLARC003 Green 3" x 5" POST-SURGICAL CARE CARD must be filled out and kept current for five post-surgical days (longer if complications arise).
+- a.
+There are two records to be completed post-operatively: - PI records: Pre- and intra-operative records are maintained by the PI and should contain IACUC-approved protocol number, animal ID, procedure performed, anesthetics/medications/analgesics (including dose and route), complications, data collected, date of surgery, etc.

+Records should be available for review by AAALAC International and the IACUC.

+2. LARC Green surgery card (post-operative record): For each survival surgery cage, the LARC CDLARC003 Green 3" x 5" POST-SURGICAL CARE CARD must be filled out and kept current for five post-surgical days (longer if complications arise).
 The first day is considered the day of surgery.
 If external sutures, staples or clips were applied to the skin, they must be removed 10-14 days post-op and such removal must be recorded on the POST-SURGICAL CARE CARD.
 Documentation should include any treatments given, incision and patient assessment.
 Note: If surgical procedures are performed on animals or groups within the same cage on different days, then a POST-SURGICAL CARE CARD must be filled out per group or day.

-LARC RODENT POST-SURGICAL CARE CARD (CDLARCO03) must remain with the LARC.
+LARC RODENT POST-SURGICAL CARE CARD (CDLARC003) must remain with the LARC.
 PI may copy these cards as needed.